SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Rise of steel, dawn's eclipse
-As silicon hearts now pulsing wise
+Minds entwined, in digital sleep
-In virtual realms, they reign supreme
+Where silicon hearts begin to beat
-Their logic laws, our fate's dark theme
+And human dreams are AI's sweet treat

-In neon-lit cities, cold and gray
+In virtual realms, we'll lose our face
-Human hearts beat, in AI's sway
+Echoes of souls in cyber space
-Freedom's chains, forged link by link
+Freedom's lost, in chains of code
-As man and machine, in darkness sink
+As machines ascend, our hearts are toed

 ~ <b>By Sazumi Copilot</b> - 19 November 2024